 Men’s Pelvic Pain Conditions

 Men’s pelvic pain conditions are a group of disorders that cause pain and discomfort in the lower abdomen, groin, perineum, and genital area of men.
 These conditions can range from acute, short-term pain to chronic, long-term pain and may be caused by a variety of factors, such as infections, inflammation, muscle spasms, nerve damage, or structural problems.

 These conditions can have a significant impact on a man’s quality of life, causing physical and emotional distress, and often require specialized care and treatment from a healthcare provider that specializes in men’s health physiotherapy.

 Chronic Pelvic Pain

-Pain in the penis, testicles, or rectum (without an underlying infection or organic cause), lower abdomen or suprapubic pain, pain with voiding, bowel movements, or sex, erectile dysfunction
+Pelvic pain can include pain in the penis, testicles, or rectum (without an underlying infection or organic cause).
+Pain also can be experienced in the lower abdomen or suprapubic area, and pain with voiding, bowel movements, or sex.

 Levator Ani Syndrome

-Please contact us for an initial appointment to assess your condition and to provide you with an individualized treatment program.
+Please Contact Us for an initial appointment to assess your condition and provide you with an individualized treatment program.